Call for the Best Deals : 0800 098 8877

 How long do winter radishes take to grow?

-Sown in December, winter radishes grow slowly due to low light levels.
-Expect to harvest them in approximately 8-10 weeks, aiming for a mid-to-late February harvest.
+Winter radishes take approximately 8-10 weeks from sowing.
+Sown in December, they grow slowly due to low light levels.
+Expect to harvest from mid-to-late February.

 Do radishes need a greenhouse in winter?

-They don't strictly need a full greenhouse, but they do need cover.
-A cold frame or sturdy fleece tunnel is often sufficient, but a greenhouse makes managing ventilation and watering much easier.
+They do not strictly need a full greenhouse.
+A cold frame or sturdy fleece tunnel is often sufficient.
+However, a greenhouse makes managing ventilation and watering much easier during cold snaps.

 What is the difference between winter radish and summer radish?

-Winter radishes take longer to mature, have larger roots, thicker skins, and a stronger, more peppery flavour.
-They are also much hardier against frost compared to delicate summer salad types.
+Winter radishes have larger roots, thicker skins, and stronger flavour.
+They take longer to mature and are much hardier against frost compared to delicate summer salad types.
+Summer varieties bolt or turn woody in cold conditions.

 Why are my winter radishes all leaf and no bulb?